-The best stock market books for trading and investing are The Little Book that Still Beats the Market, How to Make Money in Stocks, Dark Pools, and The Intelligent Investor.
+The best stock market books of all time are The Little Book that Still Beats the Market, A Man for All Markets, How to Make Money in Stocks, Dark Pools, and The Intelligent Investor.

-As a certified financial technical analyst and 20-year veteran investor, I can guarantee these are the best stock investing books to read to expand your knowledge.
+As a certified market analyst and 20-year veteran investor, I can guarantee these are the best stock investing books to read to expand your knowledge.
 I should know I have read them all.

 Here you will find a hand-picked selection of simply the best finance and investing books ever written, including a detailed review and ratings based on the books’ content, practicality, and readability.